 The methodology for the protection of DTT in such cases assumes calculation of coverage’s areas (interferences limited) to be protected taking into account characteristic of broadcasting receiving antennas.

-There main assumptions of the methodology are as follows:
+The main assumptions of the methodology are as follows:

 values of the median field strength to be protected are calculated in every point in accordance with the current existing interference situation i.e. taking into account cumulative effect of interferences from other broadcasting stations,